 - You will be given Sodium Citrate drink (to neutralise acids in your stomach in case a general anaesthetic is needed).

 - You will also need to sign a hospital consent form for a Caesarean section.
 If elective this will have been done in my office.
-Please remember to bring your completed consent form to hospital with you.
+Please remember to bring your completed consent form to the hospital with you.

-- You will be taken to an area in the theatre complex but outside the actual operating theatre on a trolley (with your midwife escorting at Norwest Private and if emergency at the San Hospital).
+- You will be taken to an area in the theatre complex but outside the actual operating theatre on a trolley (with your midwife escorting at Norwest Private and emergency at the San Hospital).

 - When you arrive at the theatre complex your personal details will be checked and you will have a consultation with the anaesthetist (if this has not already happened).